togiberlin/algorithmic_challenges/README.md

 *Note: Unfortunately, Coderbyte doesn't stick to Ruby's snake_case convention.
 You will see mixed usage of camelCase and snake_case.*

+## How to Practice Programming Language Fluency
+- Solve all easy problems.
+When stuck, look stuff up.
+- Review your solutions and refactor them.
+- Note down all used methods, make flashcards and memorize expected input and output of relevant methods.
+- Solve all easy problems again *without* looking stuff up.
+Try to solve each problem *within 10-15 minutes*.

 ## Important Ruby Libraries
 As you keep solving problems, you will familiarize with useful, basic Ruby libraries.
 Below, you will see Ruby libraries, which were used the most for solving problems.